 I am taking a year off from teaching to be with my new baby and pursue my desire to train and motivate other teachers through professional development.
 Feel free to peruse the blog, particularly the archives and see the growth my students made over two years of using this tool.
 I am very proud of this blog and what it meant in my classroom.

 UPDATE: I am now working at Technology Integration Specialist for St. Clair County Schools.
-If you are a teacher that comes across this blog and would like further information on blogging in the classroom or any Web 2.0 tools, please visit my Tech Integration Site.
+If you are a teacher that comes across this blog and would like further information on blogging in the classroom or any Web 2.0 tools, please visit my site below.

 Feel free to contact me and visit my new professional website: